adyxax/www/content/docs/about-me.md

 ## How to get in touch

-You can write me an email at julien -DOT- dessaux -AT- adyxax -DOT- org, I will answer.
+You can write me an email at `julien -DOT- dessaux -AT- adyxax -DOT- org`, I will answer.
+I will also respond on activity pub at `-AT- adyxax -AT- adyxax.org`.